therealteddy/Archefi86/README.md

 Open grub.cfg in your PC; To do so, type:

-Linux:     vim ./boot/grub/grub.cfg
+Linux: vim ./boot/grub/grub.cfg <br />
-Mac: Just dbl click on it while on finder! :)
+Mac: Just dbl click on it while on finder! :) <br />
 Windows: notepad ./boot/grub/grub.cfg

 And replace 'USB-NAME' with the name of your USB stick as shown in your File Manager/Finder/This PC etc If you used a program like rufus to flash your installation image then, the name of the USB stick should look something like ARCH_202207, or should atleast start with ARCH_2XXXXXX for the next 978 years.